 Valve Train, Rocker Arms and Valves

-Dan the engine builder liked Elgin valve train and rocker arms with that Comp Cam.
-Worked for me.
-He wanted to use Comp Springs.
+Dan, my engine builder, liked Elgin valve train and rocker arms with that Comp Cam.
+That worked for me.
+But he wanted to use Comp Springs.

 Elgin Industries in Elgin, IL is a long time manufacturer of all kinds of steel parts.
 Their line of Rocker arms are state of the art.
 They call the Elgine Pro Stock Black Ice.
 Performance through Cryogenics.